-Initiated in late 2014, the NCI Genomic Data Commons (GDC) will provide a single source for data from these initiatives and cancer research projects and the analytical tools needed to mine them.
-NCI is creating the GDC following a recommendation by the Institute of Medicine for a centralized “knowledge system” for cancer.
+Launched in 2016, the NCI Genomic Data Commons (GDC) provides a single source for data from these initiatives and cancer research projects and the analytical tools needed to mine them.
+NCI created the GDC following a recommendation by the Institute of Medicine for a centralized “knowledge system” for cancer.

-When it is publicly launched in mid-2016, the GDC will include data from TCGA and TARGET.
+The GDC includes data from TCGA and TARGET.
 However, it will be expanded over the next several years to include data from cancer research projects conducted by individual researchers or research teams.
-The GDC will provide the cancer genomics repository for projects falling under the NIH Genomic Data Sharing Policy.
+The GDC provides the cancer genomics repository for projects falling under the NIH Genomic Data Sharing Policy.